Zara-class cruiser (1879): Modifications

 The ships were modified extensively in an attempt to rectify their machinery problems.
 All three ships had their propeller shafts lengthened, and their original bronze screws were replaced with larger steel propellers, though this did not improve performance.
 Sebenico received the most radical alteration; her stern was lengthened slightly to allow for finer hull lines, which would improve her hydrodynamic shape, though this too failed to provide a significantly higher speed.
 As a result of her different hull, Sebenico is sometimes not included in the Zara class.
 Between 1898 and 1901, all three ships were re-boilered.

 All three ships received several 47 mm guns in the mid-1880s; these included a Hotchkiss revolver cannon on their bows and four single-barrel quick-firing guns.
 In 1897, Spalato received a wide variety of guns so she could be used with the artillery training school.
 These included one 12 cm 40-cal. gun, two 15 cm 26-cal. guns, one 47 mm 44-cal. gun, and two 37 mm guns; two of the 9 cm guns were removed to make room.
 By 1901, many of these guns had been removed, leaving just two 12 cm guns, one 6.6 cm gun, two 47 mm 44-cal. guns, and one 37 mm gun.
 Sebenico was similarly modified in 1903; in addition to two 12 cm guns, she acquired one 6.6 cm gun, four 47 mm 33-cal. guns, four 47 mm 44-cal. guns, two 37 mm 23-cal. guns, two 37 mm autocannon, and two 8 mm machine guns.
 At some point before 1914, she also received a 10 cm gun.
-In 1917, Zaras armament consisted of two 6.6 cm guns, four 47 mm 33-cal. guns and four 47 mm 44-cal. guns, along with her two bow torpedo tubes.
+In 1917, Zara's armament consisted of two 6.6 cm guns, four 47 mm 33-cal. guns and four 47 mm 44-cal. guns, along with her two bow torpedo tubes.